amcax-corp/kernel-examples/nextmesh/src/example01/README.md

 [![en-us](https://img.shields.io/badge/en-us-yellow.svg)](./README.md) [![中文-简体](https://img.shields.io/badge/%E4%B8%AD%E6%96%87-%E7%AE%80%E4%BD%93-red.svg)](./README.zh_cn.md)

 ### This tutorial outlines the basic usage of mesh generation.
-It involves the process of importing STEP format files and automatic generation of the volumetric mesh, which is controlled by parameters specified by a JSON file.
+It involves the process of importing BREP format files and automatic generation of the volumetric mesh, which is controlled by parameters specified by a JSON file.
 The implementation is as follows:

 	1. Use InitLogger() under AMCAX::NextMesh::NMAPIModel to set the log format

-	2. Use ImportModel() under AMCAX::NextMesh::NMAPIModel to import the cad file and create a new NMAPIModel object
+	2. Use ImportModel() under AMCAX::NextMesh::NMAPIModel to import TopoShape

 	3. Use GenerateMesh() under AMCAX::NextMesh::NMAPIModel to mesh generation controlled by the parameters in the json